§ Trust Spanning Protocol (TSP) Specification

 and VID_b2

-but not Payload_e2e
+but not to Payload_e2e

 if it is embedded in the confidential payload fields.